Skip to main content

 In the Job End Time sub-frame:

-• Re Check Frequency: This parameter is used, usually in combination with the Job End Time (or the Create End Time, if no Job End Time was provided), to enable a continuous loop of checking until a matching file is found.
-When this value is zero, a one-time check will be performed and the Job End Time is ignored.
+• Re Check Frequency: Enables a continuous loop of checking until a matching file is found, typically used with Job End Time.
+When zero, a one-time check is performed and Job End Time is ignored

-• Time: Defines the job's end time for looped file arrival checks, used when a file arrival happens in a certain directory.
+• Time: Job's end time for looped file arrival checks in a directory

-• *File Variable Name: Defines the root name of the file (including an extension, if any, from an IFS stream file) that is stored, similar to the OpCon system property $ARRIVED FILE SHORT NAME.
+• *File Variable Name: Root name of the file (including extension for IFS stream files) stored similarly to the OpCon system property $ARRIVED FILE SHORT NAME

-• Record Count Variable: Defines the number of records (for DB2 files/tables), or the number of data bytes (for IFS non-DB2 file systems) is stored when a file is found.
+• Record Count Variable: Number of records (DB2 files/tables) or data bytes (IFS non-DB2 file systems) stored when a file is found

 note

-The following fields (Failure Code to LSAM Dynamic Variable & OpCon Properties) are for machines with "fileWatcher.v3" capabilities
+The following fields (Failure Code to agent Dynamic Variable & OpCon Properties) are for machines with "fileWatcher.v3" capabilities.

-• Failure Code to LSAM Dynamic Variable: The IBM i Agent will store a job failure code to the LSAM local Dynamic Variables table when a Variable name is provided in this field.
-At the same time, the Agent will send this code and other interim status information to the OpCon Detailed Job Messages table (under Job Information -> Configuration) and it will send LSAM Feedback codes that can be used to enable optional Event processing within the OpCon server for the File Arrival job.
+• Failure Code to agent Dynamic Variable: Stores a job failure code to the agent local Dynamic Variables table when a variable name is provided.
+The agent also sends this code and interim status information to the OpCon Detailed Job Messages table and sends agent Feedback codes that can enable optional Event processing for the File Arrival job

 In the OpCon Properties sub-frame:

-• File Size to Property: The Number of Records for DB2 tables and the total number of bytes in IBM i file systems outside of the DB2 database are sent to OpCon for storage into an OpCon property, with a default value of zero for file not found or an empty file.
+• File Size to Property: Sends the number of records (DB2 tables) or total bytes (IBM i file systems outside DB2) to OpCon for storage in an OpCon property.
+Defaults to zero for file not found or empty file

-• Failure Code to Property: The IBM i Agent sends a failure code to OpCon for File Arrival job failures when the job detects either an expected exception condition, or it is interrupted by an unexpected program failure.
-The failure code can be stored into an OpCon property for use in end-of-job Event processing.
-A summary of File Arrival job failure codes can be found in the IBM i Agent documentation here: Job Completion Codes
+• Failure Code to Property: Sends a failure code to OpCon for File Arrival job failures — either an expected exception condition or unexpected program failure.
+The code can be stored in an OpCon property for end-of-job Event processing.
+See Job Completion Codes for a summary of failure codes

 File Arrival: job information